 1. Get Started

 One thing you will notice that all successful freelance designers have in common is that they all got started at some point (pretty obvious, right?).
 There are a lot of skilled, would-be part-time freelancers that have contemplated getting their feet wet, but many of them have taken no action.
 If you fall into this population, take your first step towards success and just get started.

-Even part time designers really should have a website to display their portfolio to potential customers, increase their reach across the globe, and make it easy for people to contact them.
+Even part-time designers really should create a portfolio website to display their work to potential customers, increase their reach across the globe, and make it easy for people to contact them.
 In addition to hosting your samples of past work on the site, publishing a blog can help immensely.
-With a blog you can more effectively gain exposure and recognition and you should be able to draw more traffic to the site, which hopefully will result in more potential clients seeing your portfolio.
+With a blog, you can more effectively gain exposure and recognition and you should be able to draw more traffic to the site, which hopefully will result in more potential clients seeing your portfolio.

 Even if you are just designing part-time you will need a sound method for keeping track of your income and expenses.
-There are a growing number of products that can help with this, including FreshBooks , or you can stick with basics like QuickBooks or Excel.
+There are a growing number of products that can help with this like QuickBooks or Excel.

 One of the temptations for part-time freelance designers is to view their work as a hobby rather than a business.
 If your goals involve making money and working your way towards a full-time income, you’ll need to view it as a legitimate business.
 Be sure to schedule certain times each week that you will dedicate towards your work, and try to keep it separate from your other daily activities.